These viruses can trigger the disease – healing practice

 Similar mechanisms in COVID-19?

 Finally, the researchers also point out the long-term neurological effects that follow an infection with the Coronavirus SARS-CoV-2-Virus may occur. (please refer COVID-19 as a trigger of Alzheimer-like dementia?)
-These could be related to the fact that both varicella zoster viruses and HSV-1 can be reactivated by COVID-19. (fp)
+These might be related to the fact that both varicella zoster viruses and HSV-1 can be reactivated by COVID-19. (fp)

 Author and source information